As you are aware COVID 19 is ever changing, as a Practice we have had to act quickly to reflect changes to government

-If you do not have Patient Access or the NHS app take this opportunity to sign up for these online services.
+If you do not have the NHS app take this opportunity to sign up for this online service.

 We’ve have launched a new system you can use to check your symptoms and submit forms to us.
 It’s really simple to use, you can follow the link https://www.online-consult.co.uk/org/darwin-medical-practice.
 The forms are clear and easy to understand.

 You should contact us if you notice a change that isn’t normal for you or if you have a symptom that you are worried about.
 If you need to get in touch, we are ready to help you safely.